 - Shatila camp was established in 1949 and is located in Beirut.

-Initially comprised of around 500 residential units, the camp has grown tenfold since its establishment.
+Initially comprising around 500 residential units, the camp has grown tenfold since its establishment.
 Most of the growth has been vertical, with new shelters being erected on top of existing ones without proper foundations.

 REFUGEE CAMPS IN Lebanon